-We all need some fun games to play in the car.
+We all need some fun road trip games to play in the car.

 Because there’s no way around it.
 Sometimes driving on a long car ride is just dull.
 It’s dull for the driver.
 It’s dull for the passengers.
 It’s just dull.
 But if you or your passengers are competitive or if you’re one of those creative types that just know how to make things fun, then there’s no excuse for being bored on a long road trip.

 Here’s a list of a bunch of fun games to play in the car with both adults or with those sweet kiddos as you’re driving around handling errands or on or next road trip or that never-ending Thanksgiving-summer-Christmastime trek to Grandma’s house.

 This post may contain affiliate links